-QUENTIN SHIH (a.k.a.
-SHI XIAOFAN), born in Tianjin, China in 1975, lives and works as a camera artist, film maker between New York and Beijing.
+Quentin Shih (a.k.a.
+Shi Xiaofan), born in Tianjin, China in 1975, lives and works as a camera artist, and filmmaker between New York and Beijing.

 A self-taught photographer, he began to shoot photos in college for local underground musicians and artists.

 After graduation, he came to Beijing to develop his career as a professional photographer/artist.
 From 2000 to 2002, he participated in exhibitions in China and America with his fine art photographic works and his works have been collected by American museums, such as the Danforth Museum of Art